Inside the Met Gala: Glitter, glamour and 275,000 pink roses

 Benton may not have chosen to wear a Gilded Age bustle, but Franklin Leonard did — two of them, actually.
 Leonard, a film executive who helped curator Andrew Bolton pick the diverse slate of film directors for the exhibit, said he was channeling Frederick Douglass in a coat that had not one bustle but two — on either side — one of the more clever looks of the night.

-Another first-timer, New York City Mayor Eric Adams, wasn’t even the only New York mayor in attendance — Michael Bloomberg was there, too.
+New York City Mayor Eric Adams said he was thrilled to attend his first gala.
+He wasn’t even the only New York mayor in attendance — Michael Bloomberg was there, too.

 Noting that the wealthiest two percent of the city was represented in the room, he said his role was “to come among these New Yorkers and talk about the issues that the other 98% of New Yorkers need that are not in this room ….
 Not to divide us, but to unite us.”